This post may contain affiliate links. Please see disclosure policy here.

 - Refrigerate dough two hours (I put it in the freezer for 30 minutes)

-- Bake at 350 degrees on parchment lined cookie sheets.
+- Bake at 350 degrees F oven on prepared cookie sheets.

 - Bake 12-14 minutes or until lightly golden brown.